 You Don’t Have to Put a Name on It

-Williamson says that some people can refrain from embracing love because they are skittish of the word “God”.
+Williamson says that some people can refrain from embracing love because they are skittish about the word “God”.

 But you don’t have to put a label on it, and you don’t need to call it God.

 God Enters Us When We Can Let Go

 It’s that uncluttered mind, free of fear and resistance, that God is finally able to touch.

 Those who can give themselves to God join a much greater power, bigger than themselves and bigger than any other single human being.